scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

 Once that code is in place and if your CDS Watch is still running, you should see the following:
 ![schemamod](Part2Images/SchemaWithAssociation.jpg)

 Again, you should be prompted with a pop-up box to open the service in a new window.
+(If not, refer to instructions at the top of page)
 When the window opens below, you should see the service as defined on the left side of the screenshot and when you click on the $metadata, you should see the details of the service as depicted on the right side of the screenshot below.
 ![schemamod](Part2Images/SchemaMod2.jpg)